 Dependent drinkers will often feel more energy and a sense of well-being at the 3-month mark.

-By now, all your friends and family should have noticed your healthier skin, improved energy, better moods, and maybe even your weight loss (as long as you didn’t replace alcoholic beverages with other carbohydrate-heavy foods).
+By now, your friends and family should have noticed your healthier skin, improved energy, better moods, and maybe even your weight loss (as long as you didn’t replace alcohol with carb-heavy foods).

 More likely than not, your relationships will have improved in this year of not drinking.